AdobeDocs/experience-manager-65.en/help/assets/video.md

 * Video captioning in all HTML5 video viewers.
 * Organize, browse, and search video with full metadata support for efficient management of video assets.
-* Deliver Adaptive Video Sets to the web and to desktops, and mobile devices, including the iPhone, iPad, Android&trade;, BlackBerry&reg;, and Windows phone.
+* Deliver Adaptive Video Sets to the web and to desktops and mobile devices, including the iPhone, iPad, Android&trade;, BlackBerry&reg;, and Windows phone.

 Adaptive video streaming is supported on various iOS platforms.
 See [Dynamic Media Viewers Reference Guide](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/video/c-html5-video-reference.html#video).